erickcestari/Bot-Flopado/README.md

-# Bot-Flopado
+# Discord-Bot-Flopado
-A bot wich have some commands
+A Discord Bot wich have some commands